-Convertibles are more affordable than ever with many of the smallest city cars offered in open-topped guises - even if these economical, urban runabouts do blur the line between a proper convertible hood and a glorified sunroof.
+You can grab a bargain convertible in the form of a city car - even if these economical, urban runabouts do blur the line between a proper convertible hood and a glorified sunroof.

 Beyond that, the choice expands.
 There are family-sized cars with traditional lightweight multi-skinned fabric roofs offering eerily good noise insulation or full folding hard-tops claiming a best-of-both-worlds compromise.
 Depending on the size of these models, usable rear seats and a decent boot are now a very real possibility for convertibles.